cophi-wue/llms_read_hoelderlin/01_metrics.md

 #### Evaluation and Discussion

 The task  actually demands two steps: first detect the scansion, second report it in a summary way.
-All of the models are far from being perfect in detecting the correct scansion.
+Some of models have some difficulties to detect the correct scansion: Sonnet get's it right most of the time, while GPT-4o and Gemini 1.5 make some mistakes.
-If we just evaluate on the number of stressed syllables (looking at the patterns, not the summaries), this is the error count:<br/>
+If we just evaluate on the number of stressed syllables (looking at the patterns, not the summaries), this is the error count (using a very strict error concept where every missing or added stress is counted as one error):<br/>

-Llama3: 6<br/>
-GPTo: 5<br/>
-Opus: 4<br/>
+GPT 4o: 7<br/>
+Sonnet: 0<br/>
-Gemini: 20(!)<br/>
+Gemini: 5<br/>

 <br/>
-Maybe even more interesting: It is immediately obvious, that most of the LLMs are not very good in reporting their own results.
-With the exception of Opus all report in their summaries repeatedly *more* stressed syllables than they detected.
+Even more interesting: It is immediately obvious, that most of the LLMs are not very good in reporting their own results, that is their summaries deviate from the stress patterns they report.
+In their summaries they repeatedly report *more* stressed syllables than they detected.
 Interestingly they never report less.
+This is even true for Sonnet, which got the stress patterns right.
+We speculate that the models have no difficulty to produce any sequence of symbols, but they may have problems with remembering symbols which are not tokens.

-### level 2: expert communication
+### level 2: Expert Knowledge

 ```python
 prompt = f"""In some poems, a metrical device is used to indicate an important semantic aspect of the poem.